ricardomm7/leaflink/docs/sprintA/us007/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a vehicle check-up with an existing check-up, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies